Notice

 FitFusion: Sculpt Your Strength, Shape Your Stamina and Mind (Grades K-8)

-This athletic class for elementary and middle school students would aim to be inclusive and engaging for all skill levels:
+This athletic class for elementary and middle school students would aim to be supportive and engaging for all skill levels:

 Teachers or instructors would likely adapt activities to suit the age and ability level of the students, providing modifications and challenges as needed.
 The goal is to create a positive and supportive environment where all students feel encouraged to participate and improve their athletic abilities while having fun.